 Unreimbursed medical expenses

-Your distribution may be penalty-free on certain unreimbursed medical expenses that exceed 10% of your income if you’re under age 65 (7.5% of your income if you’re 65 or older).
+Your distribution may be penalty-free on certain unreimbursed medical expenses that exceed 7.5% of your income if you’re under age 65.
 The distribution must be made in the year that the expenses are paid.

 Your distribution may be penalty-free if you are a member of the military reserve; were called to active duty for at least 180 days (or for an indefinite time) after September 11, 2001; and the distribution was taken while you were called to active duty.